Maps between relatively hyperbolic spaces and between their boundaries: Statement of results

 When mapping between relatively hyperbolic spaces, our maps should interact well with the peripheral sets. \begin{definition} A map $f:X \ra X'$ between relatively hyperbolic spaces $(X, \cP), (X', \cP')$ \emph{coarsely respects peripherals} if \begin{enumerate} \item $\exists C>0$ so that for all $P \in \cP$ there exists $P' \in \cP'$ so that $f(P) \subset N_C(P')$, \item $\forall C'>0 \ \exists C>0$ so that for all $P' \in \cP'$ either $\diam f^{-1}(N_{C'}(P')) \leq C$, or there exists $P \in \cP$ so that $f^{-1}(N_{C'}(P')) \subset N_C(P)$, \end{enumerate} \end{definition}

-We are also interested in polynomially distorting maps which have better control on peripheral sets, namely they behave like coarse snow\-flake maps on each. \begin{definition} A polynomially distorted map $f:X \ra X'$ between relatively hyperbolic spaces $(X, \cP), (X', \cP')$ which coarsely respects peripherals is a \emph{snowflake on peripherals} if $\exists C>0$ so that for every $P \in \cP$ there exists $\lambda \in (0,1]$ so that $d_{X'} \qi_{C,C} d_X^\lambda$, i.e.\ for all $x,y \in P$,
+We are also interested in polynomially distorting maps which have better control on peripheral sets, namely they behave like coarse snow\-flake maps on each. \begin{definition} A polynomially distorted map $f:X \ra X'$ between relatively hyperbolic spaces $(X, \cP), (X', \cP')$ which coarsely respects peripherals is a \emph{snowflake on peripherals} if $\exists C>0$ so that for every $P \in \cP$ there exists $\lambda \in (0,1]$ so that for all $x,y \in P$,

 \end{definition} Assuming (as we often will) that each $P \in \cP$ is unbounded, $\lambda$ is uniformly bounded away from zero by a constant depending on the polynomial distortion of $f$.
-A natural example of a snowflake on peripherals map is a quasi-isometric embedding; in this case each $\lambda=1$.
+A natural example of a snowflake on peripherals map is a quasi-isometric embedding which coarsely respects peripherals; in this case each $\lambda=1$.
 Fairly immediately, relatively hyperbolic spaces with unbounded peripherals and snowflake on peripheral maps form a category, see Proposition~\ref{prop:category-snowflake-periph}.